ikram9z/Interactive-Decision-Tree/README.md

 # Interactive-Decision-Tree#

 ## Description
-This project is a simple, interactive decision tree built with vanilla HTML, CSS, and JavaScript.
+This project is a simple, interactive decision tree built with HTML, CSS, and JavaScript.
 It guides users through a series of questions to provide a personalized travel recommendation.

 ## Features
 - Responsive design for mobile and desktop.